 No one in human history has exploited this smoke-and-mirrors technique to greater effect than Barack Obama.
 As he acknowledged in his second memoir, “I serve as a blank screen on which people of vastly different political stripes project their own views.”
 Obama remained a political cipher throughout his career—strategically voting “present” rather than yea or nay during his time in the Illinois State Senate.
 “Few political careers and presidencies have been more defined by speeches than Barack Obama’s,” according to a fawning Washington Post piece, and these speeches were a stream of moderate cant and American exceptionalist bromides.
 On the 2008 campaign trail, Obama frequently positioned himself to the right of Hillary Clinton and John Edwards, such as when candidate Obama opposed any moratorium on home foreclosures.
 Sometimes his positions were to the right of the GOP, such as when he called for Israel’s capital to be a unified Jerusalem, bombing targets in Pakistan, or extending the death penalty to child rapists.

-How did a Senator with a record like Evan Bayh get turned into a cross between Franklin D. Roosevelt and Jesus of Nazareth?
+How did a Senator who was essentially an African-American Evan Bayh get turned into a cross between Franklin D. Roosevelt and Jesus of Nazareth?
 His paper-thin record was augmented by both his own identity—which seemed to embody his transformative narrative—and a lot of vague social signals, many culled from his past.
 There’s a very revealing passage from his first book, though it’s not revealing in the way his supporters thought, in which the future president discussed maintaining his credibility and image by cultivating relationships with “politically active black students, foreign students, the Chicanos, the Marxist professors and structural feminists and punk-rock performance poets” and spending long hours discussing “neocolonialism, Franz Fanon, Eurocentrism, and patriarchy.”
 Much of the political right came out and endorsed Obama in droves because he looked like a putative Reagan, while progressives disgusted by Bush could almost see a covert Maoist.

 Horne, with the tact of a university academic, added periodic puffs to the smokescreen, even once Obama was in office and governing like a blend of the worst of George H. W. Bush and Bill Clinton.
 In a 2009 Q&A, a young woman identifies herself as an Obama fan perturbed by the president’s frequent genuflections before the Founding Fathers: “I read Dreams of My Father and thought it was so brilliant, and I want to ask you: is it possible that he actually believes that stuff?”
 Horne reiterates his earlier story about the socialist Frank Marshall Davis, and adds a little spice: “as you know, Barack Obama Sr. and Stanley Ann Dunham met in 1960/1961 in a beginning Russian class” (0:36).
 So this young woman could go home safe in the knowledge that Barack Junior didn’t really believe in the ends of white supremacy—after all, his parents were practically Marxist-Leninists.